-- Before prepping ingredients for the pumpkin muffins, mix ¼ cup of chia seeds and ½ cup of water.
-Set aside and allow to gel up.
+- Mix together ¼ cup of chia seeds and ½ cup of water.
+Set aside and allow to gel up for 5 minutes.

-- In a large bowl, whisk together sifted oat flour (see notes in the blog post), all-purpose flour, sugar, pumpkin pie spice, cinnamon, baking powder, baking soda, san salt.
+- In a large bowl, whisk together oat flour, all-purpose flour, sugar, pumpkin pie spice, cinnamon, baking powder, baking soda, and salt.

-- Spoon the pumpkin muffin mixture into the muffin tray and fill each cup to the top.
+- Spoon the pumpkin muffin batter into the muffin tray and fill each cup to the top.
+Top with rolled oats.
 Bake for about 25 minutes.

 - Remove the tray from the oven and let it cool in the tray for 5 minutes.
 Then remove them carefully and allow them cool for an additional 10 minutes on a cooling rack.